thatsmidnight/thatsmidnightdotcom/README.md

 However, if you want to bypass the CloudFront and Certificate stuff (if you don't care too much about security), then you could just make your S3 bucket a static website by setting the `website_index_document` property of your `aws_cdk.aws_s3.Bucket` resource.
 Going down this route would mean that you *need* your bucket to be named the same as your domain name.
 Check the documentation [here](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.aws_s3/Bucket.html) to learn more!

+#### CORS

+**[Cross-origin resource sharing](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cors.html)** is the way that your S3 resources will be able to interact with other resources hosted outside your domain.
+This enables things like web application embeds to work on your website.
+For example, you could have a track from SoundCloud embedded on your site.

 ### CloudFront distribution

 A CloudFront distribution serves a dual purpose in this stack: